 Most people who have a positive skin test reaction will have a positive reaction if they are tested later in their lives, regardless of whether they receive treatment.
 This is because the tuberculin skin test detects the immune response to tuberculin, not the presence of tubercle bacilli in the body.
-Additionally, it is important to note that a false-positive or a false-negative reaction may occur when the tuberculin skin test is given incorrectly or the results are not measured properly.
+Additionally, it is important to note that a false-positive or a false-negative reaction may occur when the tuberculin skin test is given incorrectly or the results are not measure properly.
 The following is a description of false-positive and false-negative reactions.

-False-Positive Reactions
+False-Positive Reaction

-Although the skin test is a valuable tool, it is not perfect.
-Several factors can affect the skin test reaction, including infection with nontuberculous mycobacteria (mycobacteria other than M. tuberculosis) and bacille Calmette-Guérin (BCG) vaccination.
+The skin test is a valuable tool, but it is not perfect.
+Several factors can affect the skin test reaction.
+Two of these factors are infection with nontuberculous mycobacteria (mycobacteria other than M. tuberculosis) and bacille Calmette-Guérin (BCG) vaccination.
 BCG is a vaccine for TB disease that is used in many countries.
-However, it not used as a TB vaccine in the United States because studies have shown that it is not completely effective and does not confer life-long immunity.
+However, it is rarely used in the United States because studies have shown that it is not completely effective and does not confer life-long immunity.
 People who are infected with nontuberculous mycobacteria or who have been vaccinated with BCG may have a positive reaction to the tuberculin skin test even if they do not have LTBI.
 This is called a false-positive reaction.

-There is no reliable way to distinguish a positive tuberculin skin test reaction caused by vaccination with BCG from a reaction caused by true TB infection.
-However, the reaction is more likely to be due to LTBI if any of the following are true:
+With the tuberculin skin test, there is NO RELIABLE WAY to distinguish a positive tuberculin reaction caused by vaccine with BCG from a reaction caused by a true TB infection.1 However, the reaction is more likely to be due to LTBI if any of the following are true: